wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 The MTLB is organized like a set-associative cache, due to its larger capacity than an in-core TLB which is often fully associative.
 The hardware page walker is simpler than the one in the MMU, thanks to the flat mapping structure of the shadow page table.
+On servicing an incoming memory request, the memory controller first checks the target address of the request.
+If the target address is in the shadow address space, the MTLB is queried.
+Any invalid entry in the page table is considered as a paged out, which is delivered back to the OS as a page fault via external exception.
+The paper suggests that some architectures do not expect page faults from an external source after in-core TLB lookup.
+In this case, the external exception should indicate that the memory operation failed (e.g. parity error).